prnvrvs/elastic_vasp/README.md

 |Cubic		     |195-230			|3 |

-I will suggest you to find orthorhombic elastic constants if you are dealing with tetragonal system.
-This will reduce confusion which side is longer and which elastic constants to calculate.
-Just directly calculate all 9 elastic constants.\
+For tetragonal systems, it is usually simpler to calculate orthorhombic elastic constants first.
+That avoids confusion about which axis is longer and lets you compute all 9 elastic constants directly.

-Similarly, for trigonal calculate all 7 elastic constants.
+Similarly, for trigonal systems, calculate all 7 elastic constants.

 **For any contact, visit my homepage**\